sushantkumarkhobian-lab/AirSim-Gesture-Drone-Control/README.md

 - Landing procedure starts immediately
 - All other commands are ignored
 - Drone descends automatically
-- Command lock is removed after landing or timeout
+- Command lock is removed after timeout

 ## Technologies Used